Cynthia P. Schneider: Career

-Schneider started her professional career in 1980 as an assistant curator of European paintings at the Museum of Fine Arts in Boston, where she stayed until the 1984.
+Schneider started her professional career in 1980 as an assistant curator of European paintings at the Museum of Fine Arts in Boston, where she stayed until 1984.

 Schneider then moved to Georgetown University, where she served as Associate Professor of Art History from 1984-2005.
 In this position, she was involved with several courses, publications, and exhibitions of Baroque and Renaissance art, with a specialization in Dutch art of the seventeenth century and Rembrandt.

 Ambassadorship

 In 1998, Schneider joined the Department of State as the Ambassador for the United States of America to the Kingdom of the Netherlands.
 She was the 61st United States Ambassador to the Netherlands from June 29, 1998 to June 17, 2001.

 Schneider coordinated numerous events during her ambassadorship.
 Her field of responsibility included initiatives in public and cultural diplomacy, biotechnology, cyber security, military affairs, and education, as well as work in international justice and the environment.
 Notable projects undertaken by Schneider during her ambassadorship include an oral history of World War II veterans and survivors, published on CD and distributed throughout the Dutch school system; a partnership with the North Sea Jazz Festival; a two-day conference on "Biotechnology: the Science and the Impact" in January 2000; and a cyber security panel co-hosted with Royal Dutch Shell and the RAND Corporation.

 In November 2000, Schneider hosted the US delegation to the COP-6 Climate Change Conference in The Hague, in which the Kyoto Protocol and climate change were discussed.

 Schneider was responsible for US cooperation with and assistance to the International Criminal Tribunal for the Former Yugoslavia (ICTY).
 She was also the top U.S. official in the Netherlands during the Lockerbie trial of the two Libyans accused of bombing Pan Am 103.

 Before and during the Kosovo War, Schneider acted as liaison between the American and Dutch militaries.

 Schneider gave speeches on a wide range of topics during her ambassadorship, including the global economy, biotechnology, Dutch-American relations, the glass ceiling, politics and culture in America, and the traditions of freedom and democracy in America and in Europe.
 She was the first American to be invited to give the keynote address on the annual Dutch commemoration of the liberation from the Nazis (May 5, 2000, "Freedom Must be Passed On") and the first non-Dutch speaker to deliver the annual William of Orange lecture (June 5, 2001, "Culture, Society, and Government").

 In 2001, Schneider was awarded the Exceptional Public Service Award by the U.S. Department of Defense.
 Schneider earned award, the highest civilian honor given by the Pentagon, in recognition of her support for the U.S. military during her ambassadorship.